19-saha/FreshAPI/README.md

 ```
 NOTE: `-d` or `--detach` is a `docker run` option for running the container in background. `--name` is used to assign a name to the container.

-In order to execute commands on running containers, `docker exec` is used specify the container name as well as the command to be executed on this container:
+In order to execute commands on running containers, `docker exec` is used to specify the container name as well as the command to be executed on this container:
 ```
 $ docker exec -it <container name of choice> bash
 ```